An Ultimate Guide to WhatsApp Business API Pricing

 Keep in mind: You are only paying for the first business-initiated message.
 There are no additional charges for consequent messages.

-The new business-initiated conversations categories are:
+The business-initiated conversation categories are:

 WhatsApp Business API conversation categories

-Every category has its own price.
+Every category has its price.

 Let’s go through each of them to understand how you can use them with your customers.